There are many types of glaucoma. When you see our glaucoma doctor in Los Angeles you will learn which is affecting you. These types are:

 In this condition, the drainage canals in the eye are blocked by the iris and the pressure on the optic nerve is constantly high.
 The iris comes forward, away from its place, and closes-off the drainage canal.

 When a different eye condition causes injury to the optic nerve or leads to an increase in pressure on the optic nerve, it results in secondary glaucoma.
 Here, glaucoma is a consequence of another serious eye condition.
+Our glaucoma doctor in Los Angeles will take a look to determine the proper treatment for this condition.

 This glaucoma condition occurs in babies and children.
 It could either be hereditary or due to an eye condition or injury that occurs due to fetal abnormalities during the pregnancy.